TLCFEM/suanPan-manual/docs/Basic/Compile.md

 1. `BUILD_SHARED_LIBS`: If enabled, all libraries will be built as shared libraries.
 2. `SP_BUILD_DLL_EXAMPLE`: If enabled, example element/material/section implemented as external libraries will be built.
+   This is not required for the successful build of the main application.
 3. `SP_BUILD_PARALLEL`: If enabled, `TBB` will be used for multithreading so that element update, global matrix assembly, etc., can be parallelized. `OpenMP` is not controlled by this option given that `OpenMP` support is available in major platforms.
 It will be used for low level parallelization such as linear algebra operations (which